 - Start simple — you can put everything into one category to begin with and reorganise later.
 There’s no need to set up a complex category structure before you’re ready.

-- Change later by upload — if you want to reorganise your categories down the line, you can do it in bulk via CSV upload rather than editing each product individually.
+- Change later by upload — if you want to reorganise your categories down the line, you can do it in bulk via CSV import rather than editing each product individually.

 Setting up POS-only categories

 For the till, you’ll often want categories that don’t appear on your order screen — things like “Cut Flowers”, “Plants”, or “Flower Sales” for walk-in customers buying something generic.
-To set this up:- Go to Settings > Products > Categories
+To set this up:Add a category

 Product settings